 The impairment loss is allocated to non-current assets to which the measurement requirements of the IFRS are applicable.
-Therefore, no impairment loss is allocated to inventory and AFS financial assets investments in equity instruments.
+Therefore, no impairment loss is allocated to inventory and investments in equity instruments.
 The loss is allocated to the other assets in the order of allocation set out in paragraphs 104 and 122 of IAS 36.